 Why early diagnosis is vital

 Like all illnesses, the earlier the problem is diagnosed and treated, the better.
 Unfortunately, your pet can’t tell you how they’re feeling and sadly, as diabetes is an under-diagnosed disease, we know there are pets out there suffering in silence from the condition.
-You can join our campaign by simply making yourself more aware of the risks of diabetes to your pet and the signs and symptoms to be alert to by taking our Pet Diabetes Month quiz for dog owners and cat owners.

 - Diabetes global market research – July 2013, UK – Merck